 One of the most beautiful and astounding plays in sports is in baseball.
 A batter drives an erratic ground ball to the shortstop, who miraculously catches the ball, jumps up, spins around, and delivers a fastball 30yards directly to first base for the out.
-One of the ugliest plays is a soccer player, 15yards from the goal, kicks the ball 10yards over the net with a sigh of dismay.
-At the instant of execution, one player has extreme focus, intent, and desire to make a perfect play.
-The other has ...what?
+One of the ugliest

 "Feeling It" means a student's physiology of muscles, nerves, hormones are all in harmony with their focus, desire, and intention to be successful in sports or academic competition.
 Students can learn how to "feel it."
 Section 7.3: The Super-Hero, Cognitive-Emotional Re-Processing Gymnasium" is about training exercises to "feel It."
 But does a student have the motivation to do the work necessary to focus their desire and intention and create the emotional-feelings needed for success?
-If a freestyle skier launched 10yards into the air doing an aerial double full-full-full (a difficult aerial trick in which the skier does three flips while twisting four times in total, twice on the first flip), doesn't "feel It" and lands incorrectly, they can be seriously injured, paralyzed for life, and even die.
+If a freestyle skier launched 10yards into the air doing an aerial double full-full (a difficult aerial trick in which the skier does three flips while twisting four times in total, twice on the first flip), doesn't "feel It" and lands incorrectly, they can be seriously injured, paralyzed for life, and even die.